thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 Since Oblivious HTTP deployments will often involve very specific coordination between clients, relays, and gateways, the key configuration can often be shared in a bespoke fashion.
-However, some deployments involve clients discovering oblivious targets and their assoicated gateways more dynamically.
+However, some deployments involve clients discovering oblivious targets and their associated gateways more dynamically.
 For example, a network might operate a DNS resolver that provides more optimized or more relevant DNS answers and is accessible using Oblivious HTTP, and might want to advertise support for Oblivious HTTP via mechanisms like Discovery of